-Talk to NPCs to get their Profiles and Case files
+Talk to NPCs to get their Profiles or Case files.

-Connect a Case file and the 3 right Evidences to unlock a boss level
+Connect a Case file and the 3 right Evidences to unlock a boss level, or the final level.

 It wasn't perfect, but it was fun and it involved some great character interactions.
 Our schedule was already pretty tight without spending more weeks working on this system, so we decided to move forward with this.

-After leaving it be for some weeks, we came back to it once it was actually time for our coders to implement it.
-Reviewing it again, Design realized that it was too complicated and many players might not enjoy stopping their platforming to go through something like that.
-So we decided to start removing some of the intrincacies and simplify the system.
+After leaving it be for some weeks, we came back to it once it was actually time for the coders to implement it.
+Reviewing it again, Design realized that it was too complicated and many players might not like the difficulty of having to figure out the clues in the current manner, and getting negative feedback such as having to spend time going through menus again after failing could get frustrating.
+So we decided to start removing some of the intrincacies and simplifying the system.

 First of all, after some discussion we tried removing the Detective Grimoire-style phrases, which were considered an unnecessary step to verify if players actually understood the connection between the clue and the character.
-The result felt less frustrating in playtesting, so we decided to keep the phrases out.
+This didn’t sound as a good idea to me at first, but to be fair the changes resulted on positive feedback on playtesting, so we decided to keep the phrases out.

-We also decided to have Zahra show the clues directly to the characters, instead of connecting them to profiles.
-Besides removing the step of having to talk to a character after making the right deduction, this allowed us to write some funny or insightful reactions to the wrong clues, which ended up being a great addition.
+We also decided to have Zahra show the clues directly to the characters, instead of connecting them to profiles in a menu.
+Besides removing the unnecessary step of having to talk to a character after making the right deduction, this allowed us to write some funny or insightful reactions to the wrong clues, which ended up being a great addition.

-Finally, several weeks later, we removed the step of assigning evidence to case files, which removed an entire tab from the menu and greatly simplified the process.
+Finally, several weeks later, we turned the step of assigning evidence to case files into automatic, which removed an entire tab from the menu and greatly simplified the process.
 This is how the simplified investigation system works: